Ostico/PhpOrient/README.md

 where you want its file to be located.

-You can also install library via Composer: https://packagist.org/packages/ostico/phporient , it is linked to this GitHub repository, so it is everityme updated.

-    composer require "ostico/phporient" "dev-master" --update-no-dev

-You can also want to get latest stable version, so check out Downloads section.
-Stables are marked with tags.

 If you have not already installed globally, you have to download composer.
 Just run this command inside your PhpOrient directory.
 ```bash
 php -r "readfile('https://getcomposer.org/installer');" | php
 ```
-Now get the required libraries:
+Now get the required libraries to work with PhpOrient:
 ```bash
 php composer.phar --no-dev install
 ```

+If you already have a composer installed or your existing project use it, you can install/add PhpOrient via Composer [https://packagist.org/packages/ostico/phporient](https://packagist.org/packages/ostico/phporient), it is linked to this GitHub repository, so it is everityme updated. and add it library to your project.

+    composer require "ostico/phporient" "dev-master" --update-no-dev

 ## Usage
 PhpOrient specify autoload information, Composer generates a vendor/autoload.php file.
 You can simply include this file and you will get autoloading for free and declare the use of PhpOrient Client with fully qualified name.